-Unit 6 has hydraulically locked (non-adjustable) runner blades to prevent oil leaks and is restricted to a smaller operating range until the unit is repaired.
-Values provided by HDC based on the abbreviated index test in January 2019.
+Units 5 and 6 have hydraulically locked (non-adjustable) runner blades to prevent oil leaks and are restricted to a smaller operating range until the units are repaired.
+Values provided by HDC based on the Unit 6 abbreviated index test in January 2019.